vertelab/odoo-imagemagick/README.md

 The module includes a http controller class which can take 6 different urls and return the processed image with your recipe.

-Here's an example about how to specify a recipe and use it by controller:
+Here's an example of how to specify a recipe and use it by controller:

 You want to resize a photo to maximum size 300px*300px.
 Your recipe should like: image.transform(resize='300x300>').
 Don't forget to publish your recipe after that.